-LLB AG grants loans to private individuals, corporates and public entities, primarily located in Liechtenstein and Switzerland.
+LLB Group grants loans to private individuals, corporates and public entities located mainly in Liechtenstein and Switzerland.

-As at 31 December 2018, loans amount to CHF 6.8 billion (2017: CHF 6.4 billion) and thus represent the largest asset item of the Bank.
-Mortgage-based loans form the majority of the loan portfolio (76 % of total loans by value).
-In addition, the Bank grants corporate loans and Lombard loans.
+Loans as at 31 December 2019 amount to CHF 13.0 billion (2018: CHF 12.9 billion) and thus represent the largest asset category of LLB Group.
+Mortgage-based loans form the majority of the loan portfolio (87% of total loans by value).
+In addition, LLB Group grants corporate loans and Lombard loans.

-- The methods used by the Bank to identify loans in the loan portfolio that may need a loss allowance, including loans that according to LLB AG’s definition show indications of impairment.
+- The method used by LLB Group to identify loans in the loan portfolio that may need a valuation adjustment, including loans that according to the LLB Group’s definition show indications of impairment.

-- The appropriateness and consistent application of the policies and instructions issued by Group management relating to the calculation of the amount of individual loss allowances.
+- The appropriateness and consistent application of the policies and instructions issued by Group management relating to the calculation of the expected credit loss and the amount of individual loss allowances.

-The recognition and valuation principles applied to accounts receivable from customers and the methods used to identify default risk, to determine the need for impairment and to evaluate collateral are described in the management report.
+The accounting principles applied to loans and the method used to identify the default risk, to determine the need for impairment and to evaluate collateral are described in the annual report.

 How our audit addressed the key audit matter

-We tested the adequacy and effectiveness of the following key controls relating to the valuation of accounts receivable from customers:
+We tested the adequacy and effectiveness of the following key controls relating to the valuation of loans in the loan portfolio:

-- Credit processing and approval: Sample testing of the requirements and processes set out in the Bank’s internal policies and working instructions in relation to credit processing.
+- Credit processing and authorisation: Sample testing of the requirements and processes set out in the Group's internal policies and working instructions in relation to credit processing.
 We also tested that approvals were granted at the appropriate level of authority.

-- Credit monitoring (periodic reviews): Sample testing of identified loans at risk and identifying the extent of any need for impairment.
+- Credit monitoring (periodic reviews): Sample testing of identified loans at risk and of the calculation of the potential amount of impairment.